Frequently Asked Questions

 Why do an online internship?

 Our online internships are a great way for high school students to experience university-level research in a supportive environment.
-You’ll learn from experts, gain valuable skills in your field of choice and have the chance to co-author an academic paper for publication.
+You'll learn from experts, gain valuable skills in your field of choice and have the chance to co-author an academic paper for publication in an academic journal.

 Upon successful completion of the programme, you'll receive an Oxford Scholastica Academy Certificate of Achievement to include in your university applications.
 Interns who meet our criteria will also be awarded a personalised Letter of Recommendation from their mentor, highlighting their strengths, participation and personality.